djl/mulder/README.markdown

   An array of files or directories to be excluded from the archive.

-`mulder` also supports pre- and post-tarball actions.
+`tarcrypt` also supports pre- and post-tarball actions.
 Just add to executables in your config directory called `pre` and `post`.

 These are called immediately before and after the GPG-encrypted